The Return

 dressed in a deliberately rumpled suit?"
 Mercury rolled her eyes.

-"Your entire look is ripped right from Noir."
+"Your entire look is ripped right from noir."

 "Nah, I don't dress well